 For the first time, viewers are shown the magical world outside England as a quirky British wizard called Newt (Eddie Redmayne) travels around New York in 1926, capturing all the magical beasts that have escaped from his suitcase.

-Unlike Harry Potter and the Philospher’s Stone, the movie Fantastic Beasts and Where to Find Them doesn’t introduce the Wizarding World fully to viewers.
-Instead, the movie expands on it, giving everyone sad to see Harry’s story end, more magical adventures to dig their teeth into with a wholesome spin-off full of cute (well, mostly cute) critters.
+Unlike Harry Potter and the Philosopher’s Stone, the movie Fantastic Beasts and Where to Find Them doesn’t fully introduce the Wizarding World to viewers.
+Instead, the movie expands on it, giving everyone sad to see Harry’s story end more magical adventures to dig their teeth into with a wholesome spin-off full of cute (well, mostly cute) critters.

 Fantastic Beasts: The Crimes of Grindelwald (2018)